 How Can You Remain Eligible for Benefits?

-Again, this varies by state, but generally you have to have some record of seeking work and being willing to accept a job that is offered.
-States will typically have some kind of form or portal that you are required to fill out or log in to show that you are looking for work.
+Again, this varies by state, but generally you need to have a record of seeking work to remain eligible for unemployment benefits.
+States may have some kind of form or portal that you’re required to fill out or log into to show that you are looking for work.